Se habla español

 • Vehicle Manufacture Date Check: Start by confirming when your vehicle was made.
 This is important as the EU TPMS regulations apply to specific manufacturing dates.

 • Dashboard Warning Lights: When you start your vehicle, observe the dashboard.
-A dedicated TPMS symbol should briefly appear if your car is compliant.
+A dedicated TPMS symbol should briefly appear to indicate whether your car is compliant.

 • TPMS Symbol Indicator: Upon ignition, a TPMS symbol on the dashboard indicates that your vehicle meets EU standards.